-Today’s quick and easy chilled roasted red pepper soup recipe has tons of summery flavor from the roasted peppers, basil, garlic and tomatoes.
+Today’s quick and easy chilled roasted red pepper soup recipe has tons of summery flavor from the roasted peppers, basil, garlic, and tomatoes.
 It also gets a bit of creaminess and richness from Greek yogurt.
 This recipe is sponsored by Stonyfield Yogurt.
-See all of my Stonyfield recipes here.

-This quick and easy chilled roasted red pepper soup recipe has tons of summery flavor from the roasted peppers, basil, garlic and tomatoes.
+This quick and easy chilled roasted red pepper soup recipe has tons of summery flavor from the roasted peppers, basil, garlic, and tomatoes.
 It also gets a bit of creaminess and richness from Greek yogurt.
-When it comes to the roasted red peppers, I prefer a brand that does not contain any sugar in the ingredients list.
-I find the ones with sugar have a pickled flavor that is not ideal for this soup.
-Yield 7 cups, serves 6-7 as an appetizer.

 - ¼ cup fresh basil leaves (plus more for garnish)